Bronzehail45833/PiggyBookSystem/README.md

 This plugin allows you to purchase enchants of different rarity.

 By executing /ceshop you will be displayed with a UI to select a rarity and once you've done that you will be given a book that should be tapped anywhere to get a random custom enchant.

+Cost for cebooks can be edited in the config.yml

 # How to add Enchant to an item?